uddhav29/aws-cdk-apigateway-lambda-java/README.md

-# Welcome to your CDK Java project!
+# Welcome to Java CDK project for defining cloud infrastructure in code!

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+This project creates a REST endpoint(POST method) using API Gateway.
+Validates requestbody and integrates it with a lambda function.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.